 The importance of training for police officers, especially within an academic community, cannot be overemphasized.
 Police officers must be service oriented given their environment, as well as capable of providing law enforcement service.
 Therefore, the Campus Police Department utilizes many resources to ensure that the certified officers patrolling the community are of the highest caliber.
 The certified officers also receive training sponsored by the Alabama Peace Officers Standards and Training Commission, Alabama's State Police Academy, and other law enforcement agencies.
-Wallace College has three full time certified police officers and one part time certified police officers; also, non-certified contract security guards provide services at both locations.
-Certified police officers carry weapons and have arrest authority on and off campus by authority of the Code of Alabama as amended 16-22-1, 16-22-2.
-These certified police officers are vested with all powers, authority, and responsibilities of any state law enforcement officer.
+Wallace College has three full time certified police officers and one part time certified police officers carry weapons and have arrest authority on and off campus by authority of the Code of Alabama as amended 16-22-1, 16-22-2.
+These certified police officer.
 Non-certified contract security guards carry weapons, but do not have arrest authority.
 Additionally, the contract security guards are trained by the contractor.
 Specific information concerning the campus locations of certified police officers or any other staffing questions may be obtained from the Dean of Business Affairs.